akorn/zfsbackup/README.md

  * `stamp-success` -- created and its timestamp updated whenever a backup completes successfully.
 Can be used to check when the last successful backup has taken place.
  * `zfsbackup-client-exit-status` -- the exit status of the entire `zfsbackup-client` subshell that processed this data source.
 Currently, this is the sum of the exit statuses of `rsync` and all post-client processes.

-Other specific `rsync` options may be supported explicitly in future versions.

 You may place other files in `sources.d` directories (needed by custom pre- or post-client scripts, for example); they will be ignored by all scripts that don't know what they are.

-The defaults try to accommodate expected usage so that as little configuration as possible is necessary.
+The defaults try to accommodate expected usage so that as little configuration as possible is necessary (but it can still be a lot).

 Note that even without using the explicit multi-server support it's possible to upload the same source directory to several servers; just create separate